wrp/wrp.github.io/_posts/2025-11-15-timestamps.md

 "0442+11" is exactly the same length.
 The only reason to prefer the ambiguous, uniformative, and completely worthless timestamp format is that some people find it "prettier".
-A little bit of prettiness is not worth the ambiguity and headaches caused by the ambiguity.
+A little bit of prettiness is not worth the headaches caused by the ambiguity.